How can you support the people who need your service most effectively?

 We combine theoretical seminars, practical workshops, work-place learning, and an opportunity to focus on a study on a theme that inspires you most.
-Your first term concentrates on developing greater skill in working individually with adolescents and adults, whilst your second involves observing in an organisation in order to understand more fully the conscious and unconscious dynamics at work in institutions.
+Your first term concentrates on developing therapeutic techniques in working individually with children and adults, whilst your second involves in-depth study of the dynamics of organisations.
+This includes theory, workshop and observational elements.

 Throughout the year, you will also be able to study an area of personal interest, engaging your curiosity under the expert guidance of our staff.